-We propose an engineering approach where a component's execution is continuously monitored and experience regarding component behaviour is accumulated.
-As more and more experience is collected the confidence in the component grow; with the goal to eventually allow certification of the component.
-Continuously monitoring is also the base for contract checking, and provides means for post-mortem crash analysis; an important prerequisite for any company to start use 3rd party component in their dependable systems.
+We propose monitoring of software components, and use of monitored software components, as a general approach for engineering of embedded computer systems.
+In our approach, a component's execution is continuously monitored and experience regarding component behaviour is accumulated.
+As more and more experience is collected the confidence in the component grows; with the goal to eventually allow certification of the component.
+Continuous monitoring is also the base for contract checking, and provides means for post-mortem crash analysis; an important prerequisite for many companies to start use 3rd party component in their dependable systems.